lbl-srg/modelica-buildings/userGuide/source/development.rst

 Adding a new class
 ------------------

 Adding a new class, such as a model or a function, is usually easiest by extending, or copying and modifying, an existing class.
-In many cases, a similar component already exists.
+In many cases, the similar component already exists.
 In this situation, it is recommended to copy and modify a similar component.
-If they share a significant amount of similar code, then a base class should be introduced that implements the common code.
+If both components share a significant amount of similar code, then a base class should be introduced that implements the common code.
 See for example `Buildings.Fluid.Sensors.BaseClasses.PartialAbsoluteSensor <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Sensors_BaseClasses.html#Buildings.Fluid.Sensors.BaseClasses.PartialAbsoluteSensor>`_ which is shared by all sensors with one fluid port in the package `Buildings.Fluid.Sensors <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Sensors.html#Buildings.Fluid.Sensors>`_.

 The next sections give guidance that is specific to the implementation of thermofluid flow devices and to pressure drop models.